Skip to navigation Skip to content

 • another person who, in the opinion of the Secretary, can be treated like a partner or dependent child of the person

 Refugee status does not have to be granted at the time of their arrival in Australia.
 Many refugees arrive on temporary visas, or as unauthorised entrants, and are later granted a refugee visa.
-For social security purposes, if the refugee visa has been granted, they are considered to have had refugee status on their initial arrival.
+For social security purposes, if the refugee visa has been granted, they are considered to have had refugee status on their arrival.

 Any family relationship which started after the refugee or former refugee arrived in Australia (partner or dependent child entering their care) does not meet eligibility for this exemption provision.

 A person may have been granted this exemption in the past, which they are not entitled to for a subsequent claim.
 For example, someone who was assessed as a dependent child of a refugee previously but is no longer a dependent child for the most recent claim.
-In this instance, exemption coding must be ended before assessing the claim.
+In this case, exemption coding must be ended before assessing the claim.

 NARWP exemption – payment or concession card specific exemptions